kerns/commander-v/README.md

 ![before-we-get-started](https://user-images.githubusercontent.com/20254/233304185-ceba2782-c8dc-4bc3-95de-18a9f7091f90.png)

-_To the humans working to fix their terrible code,
-...and to the magical AIs racing ahead to help us.
-To each and every one of us, GODSPEED.
-**I am coming home**_

-<cite>— Last words of Commander V, spoken as he transformed into a VS Code extension</cite>
+## Overview

+### For a Better AI Pair Programming Experience on the Open Seas of AI

+- Joins multiple project files into a single, shareable blueprint and pushes it to your clipboard
+- Adds an ASCII tree of your project's structure illustrating the relative location of files
+- Sensible comment structure to clearly demark file beginnings and ends
+- Optionally orders files after project's folder structure _or_ your selection order
+- Supports local configuration via optional `v.config.js` file
+- More, but not a lot more

-## 🛳️🐬💦 SPRING 2024: Version 2.1 Hits the High Seas
+## 🛳️🐬💦 Spring 2024 – Version 2 Sets Sail

-### New in v.2.1
+### Adding...

 - **Folder Support** - Commander V now concatenates all non-binary files within any selected folder.
-Even select multiple folders, or mix and match a selection of files and folders. _All will be joined_.
+Even select multiple folders, or mix and match a selection of files and folders.
+It works recursively. _All will be joined_.
 - **Improved KB Support** – Trigger Commander V on the active tab with `Shift + Cmd + V`
-- Improved **ASCII tree formatting**, **custom file separators**, and **more**
+- **Improved ASCII tree formatting**, **custom file separators**, and **more**

-## Overview
+## Details

 **Commander V was a gifted and beloved ship captain who gave his life to take the form of an extension for Microsoft's Visual Studio Code** <sup>[1](#donotaskwhy)</sup>.
 He did this in exchange for the power of combining multiple files, together with an ASCII tree view of your project's directory structure, to your clipboard – giving greater structure and context for the files and folders you share.